Antonio-Kevin-Arnold/FoodDash/README.md

 - [X] Pulls images from the Instagram API
 - [ ] Detail view controller when clicking on the tableview cell that details the location, item, price and estimated wait
-- [ ] Summary view controller that details the total price and time
+- [ ] Summary view controller that details the total price and time of all locations selected
-- [ ] Map view controller that contains the location of the selected restaurant
+- [X] Map view controller that displays the location of the selected restaurant

 ## Optionals
 - [X] Progress HUD